eliramy/ABAP_Sending_Email/README.md

 2) Can define specific email or distrubation email. also possible control the sender by SAP user name or any fictive email.

+3) Can also send the email in future date.

 Enjoy :)